jkmoore/audio-based-game/README.md

     Move position of obstacle o y units to the left
     If obstacle o overlaps with the player, end the game

+ (Needed to add the HP system because we check for audio input many many times per second, so correct audio input should only partially weaken an incoming obstacle)

 I don't know how I ended up with Tony the Tiger and everything but we can easily change that later if needed